Economy Minister Gordon Lyons today announced 20 training places on a new Assured Skills Academy with IT services provider Version 1.

 Louise Warde Hunter, Principal and Chief Executive of Belfast Met, said:

-“Belfast Met is delighted to deliver this series of Assured Skills Academies in partnership with DfE and Version 1.
-Participants will receive the most up-to-date, industry-relevant training in this growing sector, equipping them to gain employment after completing the course to kick start their careers, vital to our economy.”
+“Belfast Met is delighted to be delivering training for this series of Assured Skills Academies in partnership with DfE and Version 1.
+Participants receive the most up-to-date, industry-relevant training in this growing sector, equipping them to gain employment after completing the course.

-Applications for the third Version 1 Assured Skills Academy are open now and close on Monday 18 July.
-Training for successful applicants will run from Monday 5 September 2022 to Friday 28 October.
+Applications for the second Version 1 Assured Skills Academy are open now and close at 5pm on Wednesday 20 October.
+Training for successful applicants will run from Monday 22 November 2021 to Monday 31 January 2022 with a two-week Christmas break.

 Notes to editors:

-1. More information on Version 1 is available on their website.
+- More information on Version 1 is available at Version 1 website

-2. Assured Skills is a pre-employment training programme run by the Department for the Economy.
-More information on Assured Skills is available on the Assured Skills Programme is available on the Department's website.
+- Assured Skills is a pre-employment training programme run by the Department for the Economy.
+More information on Assured Skills is available at DfE Assured Skills website